cbonitz/tomcat-logfile-zipper/README.md

 * Zero external dependencies

 ## Why?
-It originally was built to easily get logs out of tomcat running in a docker container, and to form a more informed opinion on Gradle vs Maven.
+It originally was built to easily get logs out of tomcat running in a docker container.

 ## Prerequisites
-* Gradle (tested with 2.4) or Maven (tested with 3.3.3)
+* Maven (tested with 3.3.3)

-## Building with Gradle
-* Run `gradle war` to build.
-The resulting file is `build/lib/logs.war` and can be dropped right into your webapps directory.
-* To deploy via tomcat manager, run `gradle -Pcargo.username=<username> -Pcargo.password=<password> -Pcargo.hostname=<hostname> -Pcargo.port=<port> cargoRedeployRemote`

 ## Building with Maven
 * Maven: run `mvn package` to build.
 The resulting file is `target/logs.war` and can be dropped right into your webapps directory.